Scientists, Engineers, and Executives -

 About the Editor

-Mark Bayer launched One for the Week in January 2022.
+Hi, I'm Mark Bayer.
+I launched One for the Week in January 2022.

-A former Chief of Staff in the U.S. Senate and House of Representatives during a 20-year career working in Congress, Mark is president of Bayer Strategic Consulting.
+I'm a former Chief of Staff in the U.S. Senate and House of Representatives, spending 20 years working in Congress.

-Mark's writing and commentary has appeared in The New York Times, Science, Forbes, The New Yorker, Barron’s, TeenVOGUE and other publications.
-He serves as a Visiting Lecturer at Cornell University's Brooks School of Public Policy and also a Guest Lecturer in the Science Policy Bootcamp course at Cornell's Meinig School of Biomedical Engineering.
+My writing and commentary have appeared in The New York Times, Science, Forbes, The New Yorker, Barron’s, TeenVOGUE and other publications.
+I'm a Visiting Lecturer at Cornell University's Brooks School of Public Policy and also a Guest Lecturer in the Science Policy Bootcamp course at Cornell's Meinig School of Biomedical Engineering.

-Since 2018, Mark has hosted the weekly podcast When Science Speaks, where he explores communications, science policy, and career issues affecting grad students, PhDs, entrepreneurs, and senior scientists.
+Since 2018, I've hosted the weekly podcast When Science Speaks, where I explore communications, science policy, and career issues affecting grad students, PhDs, entrepreneurs, and senior scientists.

-Mark is a graduate of Cornell University.
-He earned his Master in Public Policy at Harvard University's Kennedy School of Government.
+I graduated from Cornell University and earned my Master in Public Policy at Harvard University's Kennedy School of Government.

 Subscribe Here